How Should My Ring Fit?

 Fingers Can Change:

-Our fingers often change.
-Our director Emma Goodsir when talking about her own rings will notice that ‘in Summer they are tight and in winter I can shake them loose.’
+Our finger size often changes, sometimes significantly.
+Some people will even notice that in summer their rings are tight, whereas in winter they can shake them loose.
 While we always do our best at e.g.etal to ensure your ring fits as perfectly as possible, it’s also important to recognise that our bodies do change from time to time and that’s ok.

 These changes can be the result of: